-But from Lemma \ref{lem:id_minus_frob_bijective_robba_by_oc}, we have that this map is bijective (note that Frobenius has no effect on twist).
+Now, from Lemma \ref{lem:id_minus_frob_bijective_robba_by_oc}, the map above is bijective (note that Frobenius has no effect on twist).
 Therefore, we conclude that \eqref{eq:id_minus_frob_robba_over_oc1} is $p^{3n}\textrm{-bijective}$.
-As $n = r-k \leq r$, the cokernel complex of the map in the claim is killed by $p^{3r}$.
-This proves the claim. \end{proof}
+As $n = r-k \leqslant r$, it follows that the cokernel complex of the map in the claim of the lemma is killed by $p^{3r}$.
+This allows us to conclude. \end{proof}